 During university and college life, you will be given plenty of advice to take on freelancing work or internships.
 Listen to these people!
 They are onto something!
 These opportunities are a great way for you to gain some side money to indulge during your college life.

-Of course other than just the money, there are several reasons why you should be signing up for internships and freelance work.
+Of course, other than just the money, there are several reasons why you should be signing up for internships and freelance work.
 We’ve highlighted a few of these reasons below.

-By taking up these opportunities you will expose yourself to a vast variety of skills and knowledge.
-You can build on your soft skills and apply the hard skill you are currently learning during your undergrad education.
+By taking up these opportunities you will expose yourself to a vast variety of adaptability skills and knowledge.
+You can build on your soft skills and qualities, and apply the hard skill you are currently learning during your undergrad education.
 These part-time gigs will help you build on specific soft skills such as communication and teamwork which are the top two skills that 80% of employees look for when recruiting.
 At university we are taught a lot of things in the classroom, but we are rarely taught how to exactly apply ourselves.
 These gigs and internships will give you the real life taste of what it’s like to actually make sense of what you’re learning.
 All that confusion in the classroom will be turned into action during your internships.

 This added experience will also boost your understanding during your future lectures.
 Starting a part-time gig does not mean you should start bunking your next lectures.
 There’s always something new to learn.